Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 The previous code you used at the start of this article used the `Game.Instance.StartingConsole` property, and now you're using the `Game.Instance.Screen` property, conceptually known as the "current screen."
 When SadConsole starts up, the `Game.Instance.Screen` property is assigned to the `StartingConsole` property, so they are the same object.
 The current screen is the `StartingConsole`.
 The current screen is the object that is processed by SadConsole every game frame.
 It represents what is on the screen visually and what game logic is run.

 If you run the game now, nothing will be displayed.
 A `ScreenObject` is just a container that lets you add multiple child objects to it, but it itself doesn't draw anything.
 You can do this same thing with a `Console`, but the console would also want to draw something and use resources.
-So when you have a container that doesn't need to draw anything directly, `ScreenObject` is the type you want to use.
+So, when you have a container that doesn't need to draw anything directly, `ScreenObject` is the type you want to use.

 > [!IMPORTANT]
 > Because you've replaced the `Game.Instance.Screen` property and you've destroyed the starting console, `Game.Instance.StartingConsole`can no longer be used.
 Destroying the starting console is important when you're no longer using it, as it frees up video card memory.